 Basis-set convergence

-Total energies and most properties improve as you move from small basis sets (minimal, split-valence) toward large ones (triple-zeta with diffuse and polarisation).
+Total energies and most properties improve as you move from small basis sets (minimal, split-valence) toward large ones (triple-zeta with diffuse and polarization).
 This tutorial shows how to run a family of calculations, tabulate the trend, and decide when you’ve hit the point of diminishing returns.

 A Dunning-family sweep on water